opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    **Notes:**
       The default value is 10.

-.. c:function:: int CVodeSetNonlinConvCoef(void* cvode_mem, realtype nlscoef)
+.. c:function:: int CVodeSetNonlinConvCoef(void* cvode_mem, sunrealtype nlscoef)

    The function ``CVodeSetNonlinConvCoef`` specifies the safety factor used in the nonlinear convergence test (see :numref:`CVODES.Mathematics.ivp_sol`).